prysmaticlabs/documentation/website/docs/troubleshooting/issues-errors.md

 ## Troubleshooting checklist

 If you're running into unexpected outputs or errors, use the following checklist to check the status of your configuration.
-In many cases, this checklist will resolve your issue.
-If it doesn't, you can generate a **troubleshooting report** below and paste it into [Discord](https://discord.gg/prysmaticlabs) when asking for support.
+In many cases, this checklist will help you independently resolve your issue.
+If you still need help after completing this checklist, you can generate a **troubleshooting report** below and paste it into [Discord](https://discord.gg/prysmaticlabs) when asking for support.

 :::tip Thank you!